April 2, 2013 by marksetchfield

 1 tbsp golden syrup

 Chef says: This is one of my favourite childhood sweets, it’s easy to make, and there’s no baking involved.
 It’s a great recipe to make with kids.
 I love the richness of the chocolate with the ginger, but you can try apricots or other dried fruit instead.

 Heat some water in a pan and place a glass bowl over the top.
-Break up the chocolate into the bowl, add the butter and syrup and allow to melt.
+Break the chocolate into the bowl, add the butter and syrup, allow to melt.
 In a large glass bowl, break up the ginger biscuits into small pieces.
-Halve the cherries and cut the ginger into small squares, and add to the bowl.
+Halve the cherries and cut the ginger into small squares and place in a bowl.
 After about six minutes, the chocolate should have melted.
 Stir with a wooden spoon – the mixture should be a silky texture.
 Remove from the heat and allow to cool.
-Stir the chocolate into the ingredients in the bowl and mix.
-Line a rectangle dish with some cling film, making sure there is excess over the edge of the dish.
-Now pour in the chocolate and biscuit mixture.
+Combine the chocolate with the remander of the ingredients.
+Line a square dish with some cling film, making sure there is excess over the edge.
+Pour in the mixture the dish.
 Flatten the mix into the corners – this is best done with a potato masher.
-Once the mix is flat and even place the dish into the fridge and allow to set for two hours.
-When the chocolate mix has set, gently pull the cling film to release the Tiffin.
-With a sharp knife, cut into small squares, and serve with a strong espresso or a large brandy!
+Once the mixture is flat and even place in the fridge and allow to set for two hours.
+When the chocolate has set, gently pull the cling film to release the Tiffin.
+With a sharp knife, cut into small strips, and serve with a strong espresso. delicious!